Immanuel Christian Reformed Church

 Rev. Gerry Van Dam was called from Farmingham, New Mexico to become our next pastor in 2004.
 During this time we celebrated God’s goodness and faithfulness at Immanuel’s 50th anniversary.
 We spent the weekend celebrating and embracing past and present members, friends, and supporters.
 From near and far we came together to remember how we have enjoyed “Life With our King” at Immanuel over the previous 50 years.
 In 2011 Pastor Gerry and Immanuel Church decided that God was leading us to part ways.
 Pastor Gerry went on to pursue a career in Hospital Chaplaincy.

+We continue to worship and praise God each Sunday with visiting Pastors as we seek God’s wisdom and guidance for the next chapter of our ministry.
 God has continued to bless the willing efforts of his people and we look forward to many more years of worship and serving the community in the southwest Chicago area.
 Truly God has been good.
 To him be all the honor and glory.

 continue on to